video-reality-test/video-reality-test/README.md

 - [ ] Publish video generation code

 ## 3. Dataset Introduction

+1. We release the real ASMR corpus: real videos, extracted images, and prompts, with a total of 149 (100 hard level + 49 easy).
-We release the complete ASMR corpus: real videos, extracted images, prompts, and outputs from 13 different video-generation settings (OpenSoraV2, Wan2.2, Sora2 variants, Veo3.1-fast, Diffsynth-Studio Hunyuan/StepFun, etc.).
-For each of the 149 scenes we therefore provide `1 + k` clips (with `k = 13` fakery families), enabling fine-grained studies of how creators vary while sharing identical textual grounding.
+2. We release the AI-generated ASMR videos from 13 different video-generation settings (OpenSoraV2, Wan2.2, Sora2 variants, Veo3.1-fast, Diffsynth-Studio Hunyuan/StepFun, etc.), with a total of 149 x 13.
+3. We therefore provide `1 + k` clips (with `k = 13` fakery families), enabling fine-grained studies of how creators vary while sharing identical textual grounding.

+We give the dataset folders in HuggingFace, the folders and the compressed files `Video_Reality_Test.tar.gz` in ModelScope.
 Both ModelScope and Hugging Face mirrors host identical content; pick whichever CDN suits your location.

-The layout below shows how the data is organized once `Video_Reality_Test.tar.gz` (or the ModelScope folder) is unpacked.
+The layout below shows how the data is organized once `Video_Reality_Test.tar.gz` is unpacked.

 ### Layout
 - `Video_Reality_Test.tar.gz` — monolithic archive containing every real video, generated video, and metadata file.
 Use `tar -xzf Video_Reality_Test.tar.gz` to recreate the folder layout described below.